FanPu1/bioinformatics-hub/README.md

 }
 ```
 ### Optional API key
 `retrieveNucleotideSequences()` and `retrieveProteinSequences()` methods in `ncbiSequenceRetriver` can take a string API key as the third input parameter.
-This is optional.
+This is *optional*.
 This parameter is set to be undefined by default.
-Adding an valid API key as the third input parameter can increase the number of sequence retrieve calls per second.
+Adding an valid API key as the third input parameter to these methods can increase the number of sequence retrieve calls from 3 calls per second to 10 calls per second from one Ip address.

 *On December 1, 2018, NCBI will begin enforcing the use of API keys that will offer enhanced levels of supported access to the E-utilities.
 After that date, any site (IP address) posting more than 3 requests per second to the E-utilities without an API key will receive an error message.
 By including an API key, a site can post up to 10 requests per second by default.* More rules about API key can be found in this link: https://www.ncbi.nlm.nih.gov/books/NBK25497/#chapter2.Coming_in_December_2018_API_Key